Michaelgwei86/kubernetes/Kubernetes/README.md

 subjects:
 # You can specify more than one "subject"
 - kind: User
-  name: jane # "name" is case sensitive
+  name: prince # "name" is case sensitive
   apiGroup: rbac.authorization.k8s.io
 roleRef:
   # "roleRef" specifies the binding to a Role / ClusterRole